Adaptive dynamic programming for nonaffine nonlinear optimal control problem with state constraints: Introduction

-It should be pointed out that most existing ADP techniques have a common shortcoming: they are not feasible for optimal learning problems with state constraints.
-This is because the gradient descent method is only suitable for solving unconstrained policy optimization problem.
+It should be pointed out that the state constraints were not considered in these ADP techniques mentioned above.
 For practical applications, however, most controlled systems must be subject to some state restrictions.
-Taking vehicle control in the path-tracking task as an example, in addition to considering the tracking performance, certain state functions of the vehicle must be constrained to the stability zone to prevent vehicle instability problems \cite{wang2018parallel}.
-Model predictive control (MPC) is a commonly used control method to solve control input online while satisfying a set of constraints\cite{borrelli2017MPC}.
-However, compared with ADP, complex systems such as nonaffine nonlinear models are still a big challenge for MPC.
+Taking vehicle control in the path-tracking task as an example, in addition to considering the tracking performance, certain state functions of the vehicle must be constrained to the stability zone to prevent vehicle instability problems \cite{li2020predictive}.
+Compared with state constraints, input constraints can be easily confronted by introducing a nonquadratic cost function or directly constraining the output range of actor NN using some saturated functions, such as hyperbolic tangent function \cite{lewis2005definition,dong2016event,2015constrainedReinforcement}.
+To cope with the state constraints, most related ADP researches choose to transform the original problem into an unconstrained one by constructing additional system states or adding the state constraints to the objective function as a penalty \cite{2018outputconstrainedADP,2020outputconstrainedADP,2019stateconstrainedADP,SUN2018stateandinput_constrained}.
+However, the optimality of the original system may not be guaranteed since the controller of the transformed system has to spend extra efforts to ensure the satisfaction of the state constraints, which will certainly enlarge the cost function \cite{2018outputconstrainedADP}.
+Also, the trade-off between performance and state constraints may lead to constraint violations in some cases.
+Model predictive control (MPC) is a commonly used control method to solve control input online while satisfying a set of constraints \cite{borrelli2017MPC}.
+However, compared with ADP, complex systems such as non input-affine and nonlinear models are still big challenges for MPC.
+In addition, Achiam \emph{et al.} proposed a model-free RL algorithm, constrained policy optimization (CPO), to maximize rewards while enforcing constraints \cite{Achiam2017CPO}.
+But the constraint satisfaction of CPO, or its variant parallel CPO \cite{wenlu2020PCPO}, cannot ensure the policy safety, because its approximated constraint function is an expected and cumulative value.